Grants are money you do not need to pay back if you do not withdraw from your courses.

 Counseling Guide for detailed information about rights and responsibilities as a borrower.

 EPCC Default Management Plan

-- Students must attend an EPCC loan counseling session each year prior to having a loan certified, even if they have already attended a session at another school.
+- Students must attend an EPCC loan counseling session each year before having a loan certified, even if they have already attended a session at another school.

-- Transient and/or undeclared major students are not eligible for any financial aid including Stafford Student Loans.
+- Transient and/or undeclared major students are not eligible for financial aid, including Stafford Student Loans.

-- No loan or benefits of loan shall be disbursed prior to the end of add and drop periods for each semester.
+- No loan or benefits shall be disbursed before the end of add and drop periods for each semester.

-- If at any time a student falls below half-time enrollment or fails to meet EPCC’s Satisfactory Academic Progress (SAP) criteria, the loan will be canceled without notice and any un-disbursed loan funds will be returned to the lender.
+- For students falling below half-time enrollment or failing to meet EPCC’s Satisfactory Academic Progress (SAP) criteria, the loan will be canceled without notice, and any un-disbursed loan funds will be returned to the lender.